akaspringfield/Portfolio/README.md

 ## Instalation

 No need to install any softwares.
-Just use index.html
+Just [click hear](https://akaspringfield.github.io/Portfolio/)

 ## How to use

-Use this template as to build your own portfolio
+You can youe this template as to build your own portfolio